Skip to content

 Your shopping cart is empty

-Article: How to spot the difference between real silk and fake silk
+Article: Spot the difference – Real silk vs. fake silk

-How to spot the difference between real silk and fake silk
+Spot the difference – Real silk vs. fake silk

-At Cillouettes, we exclusively sell the best quality silk, and we have everything from silk bedding to silk scrunchies.
-We place great importance on informing our customers about the benefits of sleeping on genuine silk, as well as how to get the best value for money when purchasing silk bedding and accessories.
-Unfortunately, there is a tendency for the quality of silk to be compromised in some contexts.
-The average consumer probably does not know how to tell if silk bedding or accessories are genuine - something many exploit to sell fake or low-quality silk as the real thing.
+At Cillouettes, we only sell the finest quality silk, and we have everything from silk bedding to silk scrunchies.
+We place great importance on informing our customers about the benefits of sleeping on genuine silk, as well as how to get the best value for money when buying silk bedding and accessories.
+Unfortunately, there is a tendency for the quality of silk to be diluted in some contexts.
+The average consumer likely does not know how to tell if silk bedding or accessories are genuine – something many take advantage of to sell fake or low-quality silk as the real thing.

-That's why at Cillouettes we have written this guide so you can tell the difference between real and fake silk.
+That is why we at Cillouettes have written this guide, so you can tell the difference between real and fake silk.

 1. Read the product description carefully

-The first thing you need to be aware of when buying silk - especially online - is to read the product description.
-Pay particular attention when phrases like "silky soft" and "soft as silk" are used, as these are often used to describe qualities such as polyester or cotton.
-Mulberry silk is the purest form of silk available, so we recommend that you go for this.
-Additionally, you should watch out for whether the product description specifies the silk quality (1A - 6A) and the weight (momme).
+The first thing to watch for when buying silk – especially online – is to read the product description.
+Be especially cautious when you see phrases like "silky soft" and "soft as silk," as these are often used to describe materials like polyester or cotton.
+Mulberry silk is the purest form of silk available, so we recommend you look for this.
+Additionally, keep an eye out for whether the product description states the silk quality (1A - 6A) and the weight (momme).

 General tip: If you don’t see the word MOMME, it is not quality silk.

 What does silk look like, and how does it differ from satin?
-This question is frequently asked, and we understand you!
-It can be hard to see with the naked eye, but there IS a difference.
-Silk is known for its luster, which is especially reflected in light.
-Synthetic materials cannot replicate this appearance, as they tend to sparkle more than shine.
+We are often asked this question, and we understand why.
+It can be hard to see with the naked eye, but there is a difference.
+Silk is known for its sheen, which especially reflects light.
+Synthetic materials cannot copy this look, as they tend to glimmer more than shine.

-Genuine silk is always shiny and never glittery.
-Fake silk is glittery.
+Real silk is always shiny and never glittery.
+Fake silk is glittery and not shiny.

 Both silk and satin are "smooth" on the front.
-However, satin tends to be smoother compared to silk.
+Satin, however, tends to be smoother compared to silk.
 The back of polyester satin will feel "harder" and look like plastic.
-This is the opposite of silk, which appears soft and with a matte finish.
+This is the opposite of silk, which feels soft and has a matte finish.

-All Cillouettes products are made with a "charmeuse weave", which is smooth and shiny on the front and matte on the back.
-Fake silk feels smooth on the front and plastic-like on the back.
+All Cillouettes products are made with a 'charmeuse weave,' which is smooth and shiny on the front and matte on the back.
+Fake silk, on the other hand, will feel smooth in front and plastic-like on the back.

 4. Read the label carefully

-Genuine, natural silk will always be labeled.
+Genuine, natural silk will always be labelled.
 Look for terms like 100% silk or 100% mulberry silk.
-The label can often even specify the specific quality of silk and its momme weight, which corresponds to the thread count.
-(Read about momme weight here)
+The label can often even state the specific quality of silk and its momme weight, which corresponds to the thread count.
+(Read about momme weight here).

-Artificial silk can be labeled with terms like "silky", "silk satin" or "satin weave".
-However, you should naturally be cautious if you see terms like "synthetic", "polyester" or "artificial" - here you can be sure it is fake silk.
+Artificial silk may be labelled with terms like "silky," "silk satin," or "satin weave."
+However, you should be cautious if you see terms like "synthetic," "polyester," or "artificial."
+Here you can be sure it is fake silk.

 5. Look for OEKO-TEX certificates

 With OEKO-TEX or other independent product safety certifications, you can protect yourself against toxic chemicals.
-Generally, silk is naturally hypoallergenic and therefore does not irritate even the most sensitive skin.
-Fake silk is often not certified with OEKO-TEX® certification, so one indicator can be to look for certification against the use of toxic substances.
-You can see if the product is certified either on the product's label or via the company's website.
+Generally, silk is a natural hypoallergenic material and does not irritate even the most sensitive skin.
+Fake silk often will not be certified with OEKO-TEX®, so one indicator is to look for certification against the use of harmful substances.
+You can check if the product is certified either on the product’s label or via the company’s website.

-6. Be aware of the price of silk
+6. Pay attention to the price of silk

 When it comes to silk, you get what you pay for, but of course, you should never pay too much.
-Silk - even genuine silk - comes in a range of prices.
-We recommend you compare prices from several reputable silk companies.
-A good rule of thumb is that silk pillowcases in 50x50 cm should cost at least $30 (200 DKK).
-If the price is below this, it is likely a fake silk material or a cheap blend.
+Silk – even genuine silk – comes in a range of price levels.
+We recommend you compare prices among several reputable silk companies.
+A good rule of thumb is that silk pillowcases in 50x50 cm should cost at least 30 $ (200 DKK).
+If the price is below this, it is likely fake silk material or a cheap blend.

-At Cillouettes, we are very transparent about the factors involved in pricing our silk.
-The most important factors include weight (momme), weaving, and the quality of the silk.
+At Cillouettes, we are very transparent about the factors that go into pricing our silk.
+The main factors include weight (momme), weaving, and the quality of the silk.

 Genuine 100% Mulberry Silk